NVIDIA/aistore/docs/performance.md

 "mirror.enabled" set to: "true" (was: "false")
 ```

-When (and if) it comes to performing under extreme loads we would be strongly recommending to mirror your datasets.

-> Data protection would then be an additional bonus, needless to say.
+In other words, under extreme loads n-way mirroring is especially, and strongly, recommended.
+(Data protection would then be an additional bonus, needless to say.)
 The way it works is simple:

 * AIS target constantly monitors drive utilizations
-* Given multiple copies, AIS target always selects a copy (and a drive that stores this replica) based on the drive utilization.
+* Given multiple copies, AIS target always selects a copy (and a drive that stores it) based on the drive's utilization.

 Ultimately, a drive that has fewer outstanding I/O requests and is less utilized - will always win.